Learn System Design

 Challenges

-This unfortunately doesn't work - Kafka is not built for billions of topics.
-There are potential fixes that you might conceive, like creating "super topics" which are groupings of many users, but you'll quickly find yourself reinventing the good aspects for alternative solutions below with little of the benefit.
+There are potential fixes that you might conceive, like creating "super topics" which group together all of the users on a given Chat Server, but you'll quickly find yourself reinventing the good aspects for alternative solutions below with little of the benefit.

 Good Solution: Consistent Hashing of Chat Servers